 Why critical operating system updates are so important

-Sure, everyone understands that operating system updates are necessary, but you may not realize just how important these patches can be to ensure your systems are performing optimally.
+Sure, everyone understands that operating system updates are necessary, but you may not realize just how important these patches can be to ensure your systems perform optimally.

-While viruses can be transmitted via email, they can also be spread through corporate networks, as well as removable hard drives.
-This can result in them quickly spreading throughout a company if a proper operating system and antivirus updates haven’t been installed.
+While viruses can be transmitted via email, they can also be spread through corporate networks and removable hard drives.
+This can quickly spread throughout a company if a proper operating system and antivirus updates haven’t been installed.

 One thing to check right away is whether automatic updates have been disabled on any of your machines.
-Occasionally, users will turn off automatic updates for either their antivirus software or operating system software without realizing the gravity of this error.
+Occasionally, users will turn off automatic updates for either their antivirus software or operating system software without realizing this error’s gravity.